AttoWeb/attoweb.org/content/attoweb-basics.md

 There is probably a better way to do all of this...

+### Callbacks
+The `callback` function is used to run any special code after loading that particular content.
+This callback can be used to add classes and IDs to new elements and add new CSS for styling and dynamic functionality.

 ### Routes
 This is really just candy.
 If you feel like it, you can set up routes so that you can use prettier links in the nav